oracle/node-oracledb/doc/api.md

 Oracle's standard name-casing rules.
 It will commonly be uppercase, since most applications create tables using unquoted, case-insensitive names.

+From node-oracledb 5.1, when duplicate column names are used in queries, then node-oracledb will append numeric suffixes in `oracledb.OUT_FORMAT_OBJECT` mode as necessary, so that all columns are represented in the JavaScript object.

 This property may be overridden in an [`execute()`](#executeoptions) or [`queryStream()`](#querystream) call.